 Sommer primary cover.

 The Zeus bikes at the rally this year.
-Teun's bike is in there somewhere.
+Teun's bike is nearest to the camera.

 Uwe's sidecar outfit fitted with a 1000cc Hatz twin.